Does Maximal Extractable Value (MEV) exist on Hedera?

 Pro arguments for MEV

-• Incentive for validators: MEV can be seen as a natural byproduct of the competitive nature of blockchain networks.
-Proponents argue that it provides an economic incentive for validators to contribute to the network's security and maintain its infrastructure.
+• Incentive for consensus nodes: MEV can be seen as a natural byproduct of the competitive nature of blockchain networks.
+Proponents argue that it provides an economic incentive for consensus nodes to contribute to the network's security and maintain its infrastructure.

-• Compensation for risks: Mining or validating transactions involve costs and risks, such as hardware investments and energy consumption.
-MEV offers a means for validators to recoup their expenses and compensate them for these risks.
+• Compensation for risks: Mining or processing transactions involve costs and risks, such as hardware investments and energy consumption.
+MEV offers a means for consensus nodes to recoup their expenses and compensate them for these risks.

-• Network efficiency: Some supporters of MEV believe that it can contribute to network efficiency by encouraging validators to prioritize transactions with higher fees, which can result in faster transaction processing times.
+• Network efficiency: Some supporters of MEV believe that it can contribute to network efficiency by encouraging consensus nodes to prioritize transactions with higher fees, which can result in faster transaction processing times.

 Con arguments for MEV

-• Unfair advantage: Critics argue that MEV can lead to an unfair advantage for validators or validators with more extensive resources or inside knowledge, enabling them to front-run transactions and exploit other users.
+• Unfair advantage: Critics argue that MEV can lead to an unfair advantage for consensus nodes or consensus nodes with more extensive resources or inside knowledge, enabling them to front-run transactions and exploit other users.

-• Reduced decentralization: MEV can contribute to centralization, as validators with stronger capabilities could potentially dominate the network and manipulate transaction ordering, diminishing the core value proposition of decentralized systems.
+• Reduced decentralization: MEV can contribute to centralization, as consensus nodes with stronger capabilities could potentially dominate the network and manipulate transaction ordering, diminishing the core value proposition of decentralized systems.

 • Market manipulation: MEV can result in market manipulation, as front-running and other exploitative practices distort asset prices and undermine the integrity of decentralized markets.

-• Higher gas fees: MEV can result in inflated gas / transaction costs for everyone due to competing bids or bribes by clients requesting that validators prioritize their transaction.
+• Higher gas fees: MEV can result in inflated gas / transaction costs for everyone due to competing bids or bribes by clients requesting that consensus nodes prioritize their transaction.

 Hedera: MEV-Free Due to aBFT, Fair Transaction Ordering, and Low, Fixed Fees